kevinduh/sockeye-recipes/README.md

 bash wmt14-en-de.sh
 ```

-The downloading/preprocessing part may take up to 2 hours, and training may take up to 6 hours (on a K40 GPU) for this particular hyperparameter configuration.
-The BLEU score on newstest2014.de after decoding should be around 15.45.
+The downloading/preprocessing part may take up to 2 hours, and training may take up to 20 hours (on a GTX 1080 Ti GPU) for this particular hyperparameter configuration.
+The BLEU score on newstest2014.de after decoding should be around 19.33.

 ## Auto-Tuning ##